trinhminhhuy/ads/README.md

 This web page will suggest the easiest mode that you can play effectively to get the most shikigami counts (Vietnamese included).

 <b>Shiki highlight video</b><br>
-Video introducing shikigami highlighted at the bottom of this webpage.
+Video introducing shikigami highlighted at the bottom of this web page.